VietnamMiscellaneousFrom Hanoi to Bangkok: A Vietnamese Traveler's Guide to Exploring Thailand

 Visa Requirements When Visiting Bangkok

 Thailand is lax when it comes to tourist visas.
-Thailand welcomes citizens in Southeast Asia to visit the country without the need for a visa.
+Thailand welcomes Southeast Asian citizens to visit the country without needing a visa.
 Visitors from other regions of the world also have an easy time when it comes to getting a permit to enter the country, thanks to the convenient services of e-visas and visas on arrival.

 What to Do in Bangkok